Mgla96/HappyCows/README.md

 db.Users.sync({force: true});
 ....
 ```
-Or you can uncomment out these functions from app.js : (* Recommended *)
+Or you can uncomment out these functions from app.js :
 ```javascript
 //db.Users.sync();
 //db.UserCommons.sync();